SudoDotDog/Brontosaurus/docs/sdk/node.md

 # Node JS SDK for Brontosaurus

-This Work in Progress document introduce installation step of `@brontosaurus/node`.
+This Work in Progress document introduces the installation step of `@brontosaurus/node`.

 ## Install